For more information, fill out a quick inquiry form and we’ll send you specific information for Summer Connections 2022.

 Daily Health Screening Procedure:

-- All staff and participants must provide a negative COVID test within a week prior to the start of each cohort period.
+- All staff and participants must provide a negative COVID test taken within 72 hours prior to the start of each cohort period.
 Participants enrolled for one to two weeks will need to test only once; participants enrolled for three to four weeks will need to test twice; and participants enrolled for all six weeks will need to test three times.

 - A daily health survey must be filled out by each participant’s family prior to the start of each day.